maurorappa/ReverseProxy/README.md

 # ReverseProxy

-This is simple HTTP reverse proxy with some advanced features tipical of a WAF (web application firewall) like rate limiting, URL/Method firewall and urlknocking
+This is simple HTTP reverse proxy with some advanced features tipical of a WAF (web application firewall) like rate limiting, URL/Method firewall and urlknocking.
-(a secret URL which allows access to a specific path, like the admin zone).
 It also logs all HTTP requests for trafic analysis.

-* What is Urlknocking?
+The most interesting features are:

+* Urlknocking (what?)

+It is an implementation in HTTP of a concept called PortKnocking (https://en.wikipedia.org/wiki/Port_knocking).
-This software si desigend to be placed in front of a blog engine to log all accesses and secure the management part of it.
+This software is desigend to be placed in front of a blog engine to log all accesses and secure the management part of it.
 When the proxy starts it blocks by default the specified path (ie/admin) but it allows access if a specific url is requested, its string is randomly generated at the startup,shown in the standard output and conveniently sent to your mailbox! in the config file you can specify the lenght of this random string to make it less likely to be guessed,